Things To Do and See InRwanda

-Rwanda is a land-locked country South-West of Uganda.
+Things to do and see in Rwanda is a very long list of activities and attractions.
+Rwanda is a land-locked country bordered by Uganda in South-West.
 She is also referred to as ‘the Land of a Thousand Hills’.
-Rwanda has five volcanoes, 23 lakes and numerous rivers.
+Rwanda has five volcanoes, 23 lakes, and many numerous rivers.
 Her mountainous topography is a product of her position on the eastern arm of the Albertine Rift Valley, part of the Great Rift Valley which cuts through Africa from the Red Sea to Mozambique.
 Rwanda has three main conservation areas: the Volcanoes Park, Akagera Park and Nyungwe Forest.
-Each of these protects a very unique ecosystem and combination of large mammals.
+Each of these protects a very unique ecosystem and a combination of large mammals.

 With its varied ecosystems and abundance of wildlife and national parks, Rwanda offers many activities unique to the country and region such as tracking gorillas, camping near a beautiful lake, and trying the local cuisine.
-While in Rwanda, expect to do activities such as hiking, volcano climbing, and biking – small country but lots of things to do that include Gorilla Trekking, Chimpanzee – Golden Monkeys and other Primates Trekking, the Wildlife that you see on a game drive in Akagera National Park.
+Things to do and see in Rwanda has activities such as hiking, volcano climbing, and biking – small country but lots of things to do that include Gorilla Trekking, Chimpanzee – Golden Monkeys and other Primates Trekking, the Wildlife that you see on a game drive in Akagera National Park.

 Lets Explore an insight about these activities below: